 Never underestimate capital growth:

 At first glance, 4.5-6% annual returns could seem small for a typical P2P investor, however, with buy-to-let projects you are typically participating in the profits of property value increase.
-The capital growth last years was extremely evident in Spain, where in Valencia property value in 2018 grew 14% on average and 6% in Barcelona.
+The capital growth of the last years was extremely evident in Spain, where in Valencia property value in 2018 grew 14% on average and 6% in Barcelona.
 The real estate prices in Spain, still haven’t reached the level before the Economic Crisis.
 When these numbers and rental income add up, you might be receiving similar or even higher returns than the typical development deals.

 Don’t lose capital: